RazePerson/sca-leakage-detection-framework/README.md

 <br>
 ##### Example
 Let's say that the user would like to compare two sets of data.
 In our case it would make sens to look at the initial power trace that we extract from the data file and the T-Statistic after our calculations.
-We already calculated everything above, so as we discussed in [this section](#Trace-Data-Class), we can just conveniently re-use the *TraceData* class' instance and use the data for plotting.
+We already calculated everything above, so as we discussed in [this section](#Trace-Data-Class), we can just conveniently re-use the *TVLAData* class' instance and use the data for plotting.

 ```python